robinagandhi/swa/pages/github.md

      ```bash
      git clone https://github.com/<your-username>/hello-world.git
      ```
-   - Replace the URL with your repository’s URL.
+   - Replace the URL with your `hello-world` repository’s URL.

 4. **Navigate to the Cloned Directory**
    - Change into the new directory: